Apicoectomy Endodontic Surgery

 - Diagnosis of otherwise undetectable problems – Usually x-rays should identify the issues in your mouth, but if the fracture in your tooth is so small, or if the canal branch is so narrow, non-surgical detection can sometimes miss the issue.
 Surgery is an excellent way for your endodontist to scrutinize the whole root and provide immediate treatment.

 - Removal of hard calcification – When deposits of calcium get trapped in your canal branches, non-surgical treatment is no longer an option to clean out these leftover bits of debris.
 The delicate process of endodontic surgery can gently clean out even these minute extensions of the canal, allowing the dentist to seal them for good, so you will no longer be bothered by root pain.

-Here at City Endodontics PLLC, our team is completely dedicated to making your experience as comfortable as possible, using local anesthesia so that you do not feel pain for any part of your apicoectomy endodontic surgery in New York.
+Here at City Endodontics PLLC, our team is completely dedicated to making your experience as comfortable as possible, using local anesthesia so that you do not feel pain for any part of your apicoectomy endodontic surgery.
 After your root is sealed and gently stitched up, we provide complete instructions for post-operation procedures to keep you healing safely and wholly.
 If you feel any pain or soreness, you can immediately call for detailed recovery advice.

 “Dr. Johnson was very patient in answering all my questions and the root canal procedure was painless.
 Totally painless.
 His staff (Lily, Kim, Maria) is exceptionally friendly and welcoming, resembling a family more than a dental office.”- Hugues F.

 “Great experience, patient & extremely knowledgeable doctor, supportive staff.
 A priceless experience.
 I would recommend my family to City Endodontic all the time.”- Philip S.